The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 STRING .get_payload()

-Get the payload of the JWT token as a JSON string.
+Get the JWT payload as a JSON string.

 Arguments: None